The Herbal Minefield

 The Dietary Supplement Health and Education Act of 1994 included herbal products in its definition of "dietary supplements," even though herbs have little or no nutritional value.
 (The bill was spearheaded by the health-food industry in order to weaken FDA regulation of its products.)
 Herbal or other botanical ingredients include processed or unprocessed plant parts (bark, leaves, flowers, fruits, and stems) as well as extracts and essential oils.
 They are available as teas, powders, tablets, capsules, and elixirs, and may be marketed as single substances or combined with other herbs, vitamins, minerals, amino acids, or non-nutrient ingredients.
 Products containing multiple herbal ingredients may produce adverse effects that are impossible to predict.
 A 1999 survey by Prevention magazine found that 12% of herbal remedy users reported adverse reactions .

 The manufacture of prescription and over-the-counter drugs is closely regulated by the FDA, But herbal products are not .
 Even the fact that an herb is known to be toxic does not ensure its removal from the marketplace.
 When the FDA concludes that an herb is dangerous, it usually issues a warning rather than a ban.
-A few years ago, the FDA Center for Food Safety and Applied Nutrition maintained a database of reports the FDA has received of adverse events associated with the use of dietary supplements and herbal products.
-However, the database is no longer posted because the FDA could not be certain that the reported problems were caused by the products or occurred for other reasons.
+Several years ago, the FDA Center for Food Safety and Applied Nutrition maintained a database of reports the FDA has received of adverse events associated with the use of dietary supplements and herbal products.
+However, the database is no longer posted because the FDA could not be certain that the reported problems were caused by the products or had occurred for other reasons.

 Much Unreliable Information